Do you dream of self-guided motorcycle touring? If so, you’ve come to the right place!

 This includes checking fluid levels, tyres, brakes, and other moving parts.
 If any of these items require attention or replacement, they should be taken care of before beginning the trip.

-From a personal perspective, I would always bring my own riding equipment rather than rent.
+I always bring my own riding equipment rather than rent.
 For example, you don’t know if the helmet you rented has been previously banged or dropped.

-Plus, I dislike the idea of sharing helmets, gloves, or clothing!
+Plus, I dislike sharing helmets, gloves, or clothing!

 Getting the Most Out of Your Experience